 How to make problems central to your product development process

-Not every is at the size Asana is so you can’t afford to have product managers solely dedicated to problem identification. are a few areas of product development and daily life as a PM where focussing on the problem can help based on some expert advice from the PMHQ community:
+Not every company is at the size Asana is so you can’t afford to have product managers solely dedicated to problem identification. are a few areas of product development and daily life as a PM where focusing on the problem can help based on some expert advice from the PMHQ community:

 Product planning should include problems in the discussion

 Zynga, specifically the team I was on at Cityville, integrated discussion about problems into their core product development process.
 Each quarter started with 3 KPIs and our roadmap was framed around that.
-To be clear, the KPI’s were not problems.
+To be clear, the KPI’s were no problems.
 They were, albeit broad, metrics or goals chosen to help us measure if we’re solving problems.
-Something like increase Net Promoter Score to 30 or get DAU to 17M.
+Something like increasing Net Promoter Score to 30 or get DAU to 17M.
 These were derived from trends in our rigorous daily reports and weekly meetings — meaning every PM was already very aware of the problems within the game’s ecosystem.
 More importantly, the regular vocabulary of analytics driving product management gave us a natural language to talk about whether or not we were solving our problem.

 Getting to the MVP

 We were building a feature within Kifi in which users create a team.
 Of course, we struggle with when to release it vs adding in just a couple more features.
 One of the areas that was a hot topic of debate was around making it easier for people to get their coworkers to join the team.